 - Total your total money going out and subtract from your total money going in.
 You’ll be left with an accurate view of your company’s cash flow for the period you’ve set.

-You can predict cash flow with a cash flow forecast.
-A cash flow forecast (also known as a cash flow projection) estimates your cash incomings and outgoings for future months.
+A cash flow statement provides insights into how your cash flow has changed over time, while a cash flow projection (also known as a cash flow forecast) estimates your cash incomings and outgoings for future months.

 A cash flow projection template or cash flow forecast template records estimations of your cash flow for the future, while a cash flow statement template shows how cash flow has increased or decreased over a defined period.